oisdk/site/posts/2018-11-20-fast-verified-structures.markdown

 > > `Decr x xs ~ y : ys`{.haskell}

 The thing is, all of those look pretty provable.
-So, for this technique, we first write in the proofs we need, and *assume* we have them.
+So, for this technique, we first figure out what proofs we need, and *assume* we have them.
 This means changing `minView` to the following:

 ```haskell